esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 is one day, as it will repeat itself after that.

-In space, the grain depends on the research question, and could be as small as 10cm if we are looking at the detailed thermal environment around a building, or as large as a few kilometers if we want to make a national weather forecast.
+In space, the grain depends on the research question, and could be as small as 10 cm if we are looking at the detailed thermal environment around a building, or as large as a few kilometers if we want to make a national weather forecast.
 The extent is the size of the area of study.